GeorgeLeithead/AareonTechnicalTest/README.md

 #### Build
 Added a dotnet.yml to build and run any tests when the code is pulled to GitHub.
 #### Code Quality
 Added a Code Quality build action, to automate the performance of standard code quality checks.
+There are a few issues raised by this, and are have been left in to demonstrate it's functionality.

 ## Upgrade .NET to LTS
 The solution is based on .NET 5.0, which has an end-of-life support date of May 8th 2022 See [Microsoft .NET and .NET Core - Microsoft Lifecycle](https://docs.microsoft.com/en-us/lifecycle/products/microsoft-net-and-net-core) for details.